Joanna KeelMay 22, 2024

 Without an AI-powered platform, you may be missing out on numerous impactful features that can help your team attract, engage, and convert top talent at scale.
 AI plays an influential role in creating positive candidate interactions at every stage of the recruitment process.
 Here’s how:

-Personalization: Customized candidate experiences connect people to work they're not only interested in, but qualified for.
+Personalization: Customized candidate experiences connect people to work they're not only interested in but qualified for.
 Job recommendations are based on interests as well as job history, skills, positions viewed, and geographic location.
-This helps candidates discover open positions based on their skills and qualifications so they can apply quickly and easily.
+This feature helps candidates discover open positions based on their skills and qualifications so they can apply quickly and easily.

 Resource: How to Become a Recruitment Marketing Leader with Newell Brands